scottgallant/xaprb-src/content/blog/life-on-mobile-apps-services.md

 I use Google Calendar to run my life.
 If it's free on my calendar, you can book me then.
 My calendar tells me where to go and what to prepare for.
 The Google Calendar app for iPhone is great.
 It isn't built natively for iPad (why???) so I use the built-in Apple Calendar app there instead.
 It's good enough to work well, but tends to sync a little bit more slowly.

+The sore points in Google apps for work are Hangouts and Google+.
+They feel like abandonware.

+Some other apps I use for work:

-FullContact pulls together my contacts from many places and keeps them synced up.
+* FullContact pulls together my contacts from many places and keeps them synced up.
 It's a big win.
 I'm a paying customer.

-The sore points in Google apps for work are Hangouts and Google+.
-They feel like abandonware.

-I occasionally use Adobe Fill & Sign to sign a PDF, but it's awkward, so I try not to.
+* I occasionally use Adobe Fill & Sign to sign a PDF, but it's awkward, so I try not to.

-Duet Display is amazing.
+* Duet Display is amazing.
 It lets me plug my iPad or iPhone into my laptop and use it as an external monitor.
 This is great for when I'm on the go.

-I use GoToMeeting sometimes.
+* I use GoToMeeting sometimes.
 I use it more on my desktop/laptop.

-1Password is indispensable for me.
+* 1Password is indispensable for me.
 I sync its files over Dropbox, and use it on all of my mobile and desktop devices.
 It's so, so good.
 I do not allow my devices themselves to remember any of my passwords or auto fill things in browsers or system keychains.

-We use Asana at work, but I don't use it much.
+* We use Asana at work, but I don't use it much.
 I haven't opened the Asana app in a while.

-We use Salesforce at work too.
+* We use Salesforce at work too.
 The Salesforce app is pretty bad.
 It's only slightly better than LinkedIn.

 ### News

 I use a few news-related apps.
 The main one is New York Times.
 I'm a premium subscriber there.
 I came to the NYT through their amazing NYTNow app, which they discontinued.
 The success of that app seems to have informed the main NYT app, which offers much the same experience in kind of a subset of the app.

-I also, less frequently, open Al Jazeera (AJ English).
+I also, less frequently, use Al Jazeera (AJ English).
 I appreciate the non-US-centric worldview I find there.
 Every company's citizenry tells itself they're the best in the world, and America is no different.
 Hearing how we're viewed from elsewhere is important to me.
 I've tried BBC and Reuters and other services, but Al Jazeera somehow hits a sweet spot for me.

 In my car, I listen to NPR all day every day, but the NPR apps are what happens when someone tries to app-ify radio without understanding what an app is or why people use it.
 I honestly tried the NPR and NPR One apps and both times just couldn't find words to describe the disconnect.
 I support my local NPR station when they fundraise, and that's good enough for me.